Martin-Alexander/strata_tables/README.md

 ### Create a History Table

 Using `Temporal::SchemaStatements` adds the `system_versioning` option to `create_table`.
-This will automatically setup a matching history table.
+This will automatically create a matching history table and the PostgreSQL triggers.

 ```ruby
 class CreateProducts < ActiveRecord::Base